SopiMlab/DeepLearningWithAudio/pyext-setup/setup-macos.md

 cd ../gansynth
 ```

 Google provides two [pre-trained neural networks](https://github.com/tensorflow/magenta/tree/master/magenta/models/gansynth#generation), called checkpoints.
 In this example, we will use `all_instruments`, which is trained on all instruments in the NSynth dataset.
 There is also `acoustic_only`, trained on the acoustic instruments only.

-Feel free to experiment with both!
+We also have some of our own checkpoints available at the [SOPI Google Drive](https://drive.google.com/drive/folders/1yoJhvr2UY0ID3AP6jumUItJJGSkiBEg_).

 To download the `all_instruments` checkpoint, run: